Eligible for Medicare this Year? Here's Everything You Need to Know

 Medicare Part A and Part B come with several cost-sharing expenses.
 It’s important for Original Medicare enrollees to know there is no yearly limit for out-of-pocket expenses.5 Unless you have additional coverage, such as a Medigap plan, you may face extensive health care costs, depending on your needs.
 The chart below looks at the major out-of-pocket expenses with Original Medicare.

 |Medicare Part A||Inpatient hospital deductible||The 2023 Medicare Part A annual deductible is $1,600 for the first 60 days of Medicare-covered inpatient hospital care.|

 |Medicare Part A||Coinsurance||Should your inpatient hospital care continue past 60 days, you'll be responsible for daily coinsurance based on the duration of your hospital stay.|

 |Medicare Part B||Monthly premium||The standard Medicare Part B premium for 2023 is $164.90.|

 |Medicare Part B||Annual deductible||The annual deductible for Part B beneficiaries for 2023 is $226.|

 |Medicare Part B||Coinsurance||Part B enrollees pay 20 percent of the Medicare-approved amount for all Part B services.|

 Unsure when you can sign up for a Medicare health or drug plan?
-With so many older adults living on a fixed income or surviving solely on Social Security, the last thing you want is to face late enrollment penalties.
+With so many older adults and other Medicare beneficiaries living on a fixed income or surviving solely on Social Security, the last thing you want is to face late enrollment penalties.

-Avoid unnecessary fees by signing up for Medicare during the proper enrollment periods.
+Avoid unnecessary late enrollment fees by signing up for Medicare during the proper enrollment periods.

 Medicare plan pricing, coverage, and provider networks can change on an annual basis.
 This is why it’s so important to review your Medicare selections every year.
 Never set it and forget it!